amazon-science/ssepy/README.md

 instances to annotate in one go to maximize the precision of our estimates of model performance on the entire dataset?**

-The ssepy package helps you do that!
-The implementation of the ssepy package revolves around the following sequential framework:

-1. **Predict**: Predict the expected model performance for each example.
+ssepy helps you estimate the mean of any random variable across a large dataset.
+When the focus is on a model’s performance, it treats each sample’s performance as a random variable and aims to estimate the average (i.e., mean) performance over the entire dataset.

+The main idea:

+1. **Predict**: Obtain a proxy or predicted value for each sample (e.g., a model’s predicted performance on that sample).
-2. **Stratify**: Divide the dataset into strata using the base predictions.
+2. **Stratify**: Use these proxies to group the samples into strata.
-3. **Sample**: Sample a data subset using the chosen sampling method.
+3. **Sample**: From each stratum, draw a subset of samples according to the chosen allocation method (proportional, Neyman, or others).
-4. **Annotate**: Acquire annotations for the sampled subset.
+4. **Annotate**: Acquire ground-truth labels or real outcomes for the sampled subset.
-5. **Estimate**: Estimate model performance.
+5. **Estimate**: Compute the overall mean (e.g., the mean model performance) using an estimator such as Horvitz-Thompson or a difference estimator.

 See our paper [here](https://arxiv.org/pdf/2406.07320) for a technical overview of the framework.